How Do You Prepare HVAC Equipment for a Storm

 - Cover Your Equipment (If Possible)

-The welfare of you and your family should come first, but if time allows, turn off your HVAC system and cover the outdoor system with a tarp.
-Make sure you remove the tarp and any debris before you turn your system back on at the end of a storm.
+The safety of you and your family should come first, but if time allows, turn off your HVAC system and cover the outdoor equipment with a tarp.
+You must remove the tarp and any debris before you turn your equipment back on at the end of a storm.

-Once the storm has passed, make sure the system is safe before powering it back on.
-First, verify there are no indications of damage and clean any debris from around the unit.
-Call Service Experts Heating & Air Conditioning for a system inspection if there is any damage or flooding to the unit.
-Once you’ve had the system inspected by a professional, turn the HVAC system back on ASAP to help dry the home and prevent mold from getting into the unit or ductwork.
+Once the storm has passed, be sure the system is safe before powering it back on.
+First, confirm there are no indications of damage and clean any debris from around the unit.
+Call Service Experts Heating & Air Conditioning for an equipment inspection if there is any damage or flooding to the unit.
+Once you’ve had the system inspected by a professional, turn the HVAC system back on ASAP to help dry the home and limit mold from getting into the unit or ductwork.

-If your system has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts and learn about our membership plans to help keep your HVAC system in working order all year long.
+If your system has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts and learn about our membership plans to help keep your heating and cooling equipment in working order all year long.